cloudfoundry/credhub/docs/credhub-security-faq.md

 This design allows CredHub to have access to the AES key at all times, without ever having to store it on disk.

+Passwords and salts cannot be rotated individually, and they are never automatically rotated.
+If you want to rotate either or both of them, you need to add a new key to CredHub's configuration, and CredHub will start using that new password and a newly generated salt to create a fresh AES key.

 ## How are privileged users prevented from compromising cryptographic
    keys?